benmvp/slides/2022/connecttech/ts-react.md

 - So the biggest unique difference with TS + React is with props
   - Because that's the biggest unique aspect of React
-  - And for React function components everything I described is basically standard for typing functions in general
+- And for React function components, everything I described is basically standard for typing functions in general
   - Those functions just happen to be React components
   - Therefore the error reporting happens in JSX
 - The rest of React is really just totally regular JS vs TS